 One major amendment being proposed in this legislation is that it would amend the ‘ability to repay’ laws, providing additional flexibility for products offered by large depository institutions.
 The institution could basically treat that loan as a QM even if it’s otherwise a non-QM as long as the lender held the loan long enough for the ATR risk to effectively become moot.
 For instance, if you had a loan that was theoretically stated income, a depository institution could now hold the loan until sufficient payments were made negating any ATR risk.
 This would allow depositories to offer a whole array of diversification of products, putting non-depository lenders at a disadvantage.
 Even small depositories would be limited in the extent they could provide these products since they would not have sufficient capitalization to hold loans long enough to negate AATR risks.
 In either case, this proposal would put large depositories at a marked advantage over smaller depositories and non-depositories.

-Look out non-depository or small community banks.
+Look out for non-depository or small community banks.
 If this gets passed, you won’t be able to offer what depository banks can.

 Despite any negative blows to non-depositories, both small and large institutions alike can look forward to more consistency if 2.0 is passed.
 For instance, the CLEA would be cutting out the ability to impose enforcement actions on UDAP, which will be limited to other regulators like the FDIC etc. This new agency won’t be able to impose fines for supposed violations or unfair practices, further cutting the agency’s authority and eliminating more unpredictability and uncertainty.